 Otis College of Art and Design is in Los Angeles and offers a Bachelor of Fine Arts in Product Design that is useful for students interested in industrial design careers.

 Bachelor of Fine Arts in Product Design

-The curriculum includes coursework focused on methods and materials, anatomy and ergonomics, forms and structures, economics and product market, and visual communication.
-Students also learn about digital design, which includes 2-D graphic design and 3-D computer-aided design.
-Otis College of Art and Design has collaborative relationships with industry companies like Intel, Samsung, Sony, Epson, BMW Design, IKEA, and Nokia.
+The curriculum of this program includes coursework focused on digital design, product development and visual communication.
+Students develop skills in 2-D graphic design and 3-D computer-aided design.
 This program can be completed in eight semesters of study.